Admer456/Admer456/README.md

     - Was used to make a [game demo](https://www.youtube.com/watch?v=SzYP1LTfNuk&t=1668s)

 Planned projects:
-- Higher-level audio library using OpenAL-soft
+- High-level audio library using MiniAudio as the backend
 - Generic plugin-based map editor with crazy ideas, suitable for Quake and Half-Life
 - Lots of user-friendly modding tools for Half-Life